Godzshaka/contact-importer/README.md

 # Contact-importer
 This test was proposed by Koombea

-# Development

-## Setup
+## System requirements
-# To build docker cointainers, please run commands below:

-# docker-compose up -d --build
+- Docker

+## Running the application locally

+- Start the container on sleep mode: `docker-compose up -d --build`
-# docker exec -it contact-importer-api-web bash
+- Enter the container: `docker exec -it contact-importer-api-web bash`

-# bundle

-# rails db:setup

-# rails db:seed
+- Run bundle to install gems: `bundle install`
+- Create the database: `rails db:setup`

-# rails s -b 0.0.0.0
+- Start the application: `rails s -b 0.0.0.0`

-## In order to access application, please access http://localhost:3000/ on browser
+- Access the application on `localhost:3000`

-## Created user (but you are welcome to create another if you want to)
+# Created user (but you are welcome to create another ones if you want to)
-# email: test@koombea.com
+- email: test@koombea.com
-# password: test123
+- password: test123

-## CSV Example for contacts import located on spec/fixture/sheet/contacts.csv
+# CSV Examples for contacts import located on spec/fixture/sheet/